 Phnom Kulen National Park is one of the most revered destinations in Cambodia, as it features Kulen Mountain.
 Once referred to as the Mount Mahendraparvata – the Kulen Mountain is a cultural and historical resort that marked the origin of Khmer empire in the 9th century when King Jayavarman II announced independence from Java and declared himself as the ‘Chakravartin,’ meaning universal king.

-Stretching for more than 13km down to the Angkor Plain, the Phnom Kulen is home to a slew of temple ruins and several centuries-old consecrated carvings as well as sculptures.
-Further, since most of the areas in Phnom Kulen are still untouched, this allows visitors to immerse in the cool, spellbinding attractions that nature itself offers by way of jungle-covered verdant surroundings, rivers and dazzling waterfalls.
+About 50km north of Siem Reap and stretching for more than 13km down to the Angkor Plain, the Phnom Kulen is home to a slew of temple ruins and several centuries-old consecrated carvings and sculptures.
+Most of the areas in Phnom Kulen are still untouched, allowing you to immerse in the cool, spellbinding attractions that nature offers by way of jungle-covered verdant surroundings, rivers and dazzling waterfalls.